Dark energy: Observational skepticism

 Some alternatives to dark energy, such as inhomogeneous cosmology, aim to explain the observational data by a more refined use of established theories.
-In this scenario, dark energy doesn't actually exist, and is merely a measurement artifact.
+In this scenario, dark energy does not actually exist, and is merely a measurement artifact.
 For example, if we are located in an emptier-than-average region of space, the observed cosmic expansion rate could be mistaken for a variation in time, or acceleration.
 A different approach uses a cosmological extension of the equivalence principle to show how space might appear to be expanding more rapidly in the voids surrounding our local cluster.
 While weak, such effects considered cumulatively over billions of years could become significant, creating the illusion of cosmic acceleration, and making it appear as if we live in a Hubble bubble.
 Yet other possibilities are that the accelerated expansion of the universe is an illusion caused by the relative motion of us to the rest of the universe, or that the statistical methods employed were flawed.
 A laboratory direct detection attempt failed to detect any force associated with dark energy.

 Observational skepticism explanations of dark energy have generally not gained much traction among cosmologists.
 For example, a paper that suggested the anisotropy of the local Universe has been misrepresented as dark energy was quickly countered by another paper claiming errors in the original paper.
 Another study questioning the essential assumption that the luminosity of Type Ia supernovae does not vary with stellar population age was also swiftly rebutted by other cosmologists.

-Source of dark energy

-In February of 2023, University of Hawaiʻi at Mānoa researchers hypothesized that the expansion of the universe, coupled with the expansion of black holes produces dark energy.
-Called cosmological coupling, this theory proffers that as a black hole consumes matter, the mass of the singularity is not only influenced by the normal matter, dark matter, or other singularities it consumes, but is also influenced by the expansion of the universe.
-As the black hole expands in conjunction with the universal expansion, this "coupled" expansion creates energy which is theorized to be the (or a) source of dark energy.